DenysGusti/SE1_GameServer/ReadMe.md

 ## Description

-This project provides a foundation for your own implementation of the Client.
+This project provides a foundation for your own implementation of the Server.
 Import it in Eclipse to get an excellent starting point.
 You will only need to add your own classes, code, and so on, as all the build management is already configured nicely along with the integration of the provided network message implementation.